egginsect/eqworks-challenge/README.md

 Docker Desktop

 ## Steps to run the notebook with result
-open the terminal and go to the project directory.
+Open the terminal and go to the project directory.
 1. Build image `docker build . -t eqworks-worksample`
 2. Run the built image `docker run -p 8888:8888 eqworks-worksample`
 3. Copy the url shown in the termial with format `http://127.0.0.1:8888/?token=<token_id>`